I often get questions from my readers about the uses of silk fabric:

 Also a few years ago I made curtains for a dining room from silk brocade.
 They were quite costly but always looked most elegant and luxurious.
 I made them with a lining and I think it is advisable to complete any silk curtains with a good lining, which neutralizes the negative impact of ultraviolet radiation.

 8. Silk knits

-As any knits, silk knits are stretchable and because of this we can sew tight-fitting garments without any problem.
+Like any knits, silk knits are stretchable and because of this, we can sew tight-fitting garments without any problem.
 Silk knits are easy to sew but it’s much better to have a serger and special ball point needles to sew silk knits because they are so lightweight and soft.

 I made pajamas, underwear, tops, skirts, and dresses from silk knits and now I plan to make leggings.
 Silk knits are also a great material for workouts.

 I even try to use creatively silk scrap fabric that is left after I finish some sewing project.
 Here is one example of how I made a tunic (and I think it’s quite beautiful) from an old dress and some silk scrap.
 You can find a tutorial here.